blwatkins/blwatkins.github.io/learn-to-code/unix/_posts/2025-05-14-useful-unix-commands.md

 tags:
   - unix
   - commands
+  - command line
+  - shell
   - bash
   - z shell
 ---

-A command line interface (CLI) is a text-based interface where you can input commands that interact with a computer’s operating system.
-A Unix shell provides a command line user interface for Unix-like operating systems.
-The shell is both an interactive command language and a scripting language, and is used by the operating sustem to control the execution of the system using shell scripts.
+A Unix shell provides a text-based user interface for Unix-like operating systems.
+The shell is both an interactive command language and a scripting language, and it is used by the operating system to control the execution of the system using shell scripts.

 This tutorial will walk you through some Unix shell commands that will be useful to know as you progress on your coding journey.
 This guide is not an exhaustive list.